conan-io/docs/uploading_packages/bintray/conan_center_guide.rst

             raise ConanException("Windows not supported")

-- **Without version ranges**: Due to the fact that many libraries do not follow semantic versioning, and that dependency resolution of version ranges is not always clear, recipes in thre Conan center should fix the version of their dependencies and not use version ranges.
+- **Without version ranges**: Due to the fact that many libraries do not follow semantic versioning, and that dependency resolution of version ranges is not always clear, recipes in the Conan center should fix the version of their dependencies and not use version ranges.

 - **LICENSE of the recipe:** The public repository must contain a ``LICENSE`` file with an OSS license.